kurehajime/viewb/README.md

 # viewb
-convert the command to a server
+convert the command to a web server